Learn about actual and potential costs

 Buyers can consult the Benchmark Price section of this report to determine how much they should pay for each industrial truck.

 Buyers should evaluate the experience of the supplier.

 Buyers should make sure the provider offers industrial trucks with the appropriate specifications.

 Buyers should evaluate suppliers based on the estimated costs of the units they are offering.

 For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers need to include the date proposals are due and when award information will be available.

 Buyers should include any other benchmark dates relevant to the project that suppliers will need to be aware of.

 Evaluate major factors to mitigate risk

 The supply chain for industrial trucks has a high level of risk.
-Many first and second tier suppliers generate very low profit margins and rely on volatile inputs, making price spikes a constant threat to the financial health of these suppliers.
-Second tier suppliers include iron and steel manufacturers and...
+Many upstream suppliers generate low profit margins and rely on volatile inputs, making price spikes and supply shortages a constant threat to the financial health of these suppliers.
+Among upstream suppliers, iron and steel manufacturers and petrochemical manufacturers...
 Subscribe to learn more.